-Coconut is a mature fruit of the cocos nucifera palm.
-It is one of very versatile and indispensable food item for millions of inhabitants in South and South-East Asia, and Pacific islands.
-It is one of the most sought-after ingredients in the kitchen since it employed in almost each and every recipe prepared in these parts of the world.
+Coconut is a mature fruit of the Cocos nucifera palm.
+It is one of the very versatile and indispensable food items for millions of inhabitants of South and South-East Asia and Pacific islands.
+It is one of the most sought-after ingredients in the kitchen and employed in almost every recipe prepared in these parts of the world.

 Cocos nucifera belongs to the large Palmaceae family of palm trees.
-Coco palm grows well under tropical climates.
-The palm requires moist, sandy, well-drained soil and flourishes well all along the saline-rich coastal regions.
+Coco palm thrives well in tropical climates.
+It requires moist, sandy, well-drained soil to flourish, and grows well all along the saline-rich coastlines.

-100 g kernel consists of 354 calories.
-Much of this comes from the fats and protein.
-Although, its meat is disproportionately high in saturated fats on comparison to other common edible nuts, coconut has many bioactive compounds that are essential for better health.
+100 g kernel holds 354 calories.
+Much of this comes from fats and protein.
+Although its meat is disproportionately high in saturated fats in comparison to other common edible nuts, coconut has many health-promoting bioactive compounds.

 Coconut water is a very refreshing drink to beat tropical summer thirst.
 The juice is packed with simple sugar, electrolytes, minerals, and bioactive compounds such as cytokinin, and enzymes such as acid phosphatase, catalase, dehydrogenase, peroxidase, polymerases, etc. Altogether, these enzymes aid in digestion and metabolism.

-Coconut oil extracted from dry kernel (copra) is an excellent emollient agent.
-It is used in cooking, applied over scalp as hair nourishment, employed in pharmacy and in medicines.
+Coconut oil extracted from the dry kernel (copra) is an excellent emollient agent.
+It is used in cooking, applied over the scalp as hair nourishment, employed in pharmacy and medicines.